 Crewe in Nottoway County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Roger Atkinson Pryor (within shouting distance of this marker); Lottie Moon (approx. 0.6 miles away); Civilian Conservation Corps Company 1370 (approx. 1.2 miles away); T. O. Sandy (approx. 1.9 miles away); Ella Graham Agnew (approx. 1.9 miles away); Old Nottoway Meeting House (approx. 3.2 miles away); Ingleside Training Institute (approx. 3.6 miles away); Nottoway Court House (approx. 3.8 miles away).
+Crewe (within shouting distance of this marker); Lottie Moon (approx. 0.6 miles away); Civilian Conservation Corps Company 1370 T. O. Sandy (approx. 1.9 miles away); Ella Graham Agnew (approx. 1.9 miles away); Old Nottoway Meeting House (approx. 3.3 miles away); Ingleside Training Institute (approx. 3.7 miles away); Nottoway Court House (approx. 3.8 miles away).
 Touch for a list and map of all markers in Crewe.